Introduction: NBFC Registration in India

 - PAN card copy and company’s CIN

-- Company’s brochure must be submitted together with the details with respect to the management.
+- The company’s brochure must be submitted together with the details with respect to the management.

 - Submission of MOA and also AOA.

-- Certified copy of the Fair practices Code is required to be submitted.
+- A certified copy of the Fair Practices Code is required to be submitted.